 Maya automatically calculates reflectivity as a fraction of roughness if anisotropic reflectivity is on.
 Reflectivity is on by default.

-If off, Maya uses the specified Reflectivity value for the environment map (mapped on the Reflected Colour attribute), similar to how the Phong and Blinn materials work.
-For more information on the default Maya materials go to the Autodesk Maya documentation.
+If reflectivity is off, Maya uses the specified Reflectivity value for the environment map (mapped on the Reflected Colour attribute), similar to how the Phong and Blinn materials work.

 The Maya Arnold render engine has several materials, textures, lights and cameras specifically designed and written to work with the Maya Arnold render engine.
 Because of this, you will often find that an Arnold material will not render correctly or even display if you use a render engine other than Arnold.